leonard-soft/BMI-calculator/README.md

 ## 💻 installation 💻

-The steps are very simple for the installation of this project.Obviously you must have angular installed :)
+The steps are very simple for the installation of this project.
+Obviously you must have angular installed :)
 1) `$ git clone https://github.com/leonard-soft/BMI-calculator.git`.
 2) `$ cd BMI-calculator`.
 3) `$ npm install`.